shahabsherveh/DE1-Spark-Fork/DE-2025/guides/spark-driver-deploy-instruction.md

 ```

 > [!NOTE]
 > - The 'IdentityFile' line follows the same syntax whether you are using a .pem key file, or an OpenSSH key file (without an extension), as shown above.
-For a .pem, write something like this:
+For a .pem, write something like this: `IdentityFile ~/.ssh/my_key.pem`
-      IdentityFile ~/.ssh/my_key.pem
 > - If you are using Windows Subsystem for Linux (WSL), the path to the identity file needs to be relative to the root of the filesystem for Ubuntu.
-> - You may get a warning about an "UNPROTECTED PRIVATE KEY FILE!" - to fix this, change the permissions on your key file to 400.
+> - You may get a warning about an "UNPROTECTED PRIVATE KEY FILE!" - to fix this, change the permissions on your key file to 400. i.e. `chmod 400 ~/.ssh/mykey.pem`
-chmod 400 ~/.ssh/mykey.pem
 > - If you are using Windows Subsystem for Linux (WSL), you may need to copy your SSH key into the Ubuntu filesystem to be able to modify the permissions.

 ## Step 2: Verify Local Machine Setup